SS6050 - Current Issues in Disability (2018/19)

-Identity, difference and disability – implications for community development
+4. Identity, difference and disability – implications for community development LO2

-Intersectionality: how disability interacts with other facets of social lives (focus on ethnicity and gender).
+5. Intersectionality: how disability interacts with other facets of social lives (focus on ethnicity and gender).
+LO2

-Disability and community development – how understanding of disability articulates with varying social cultural norms
+7. Disability and community development – how understanding of disability articulates with varying social cultural norms LO3

-Researching disability: Using appropriate theoretical concepts and emancipatory methods.
+8. Researching disability (focusing on the experiences of disabled people): Using appropriate theoretical concepts and emancipatory methods.
 LO3

 On successful completion of this module students will be able to:

-Articulate a historical perspective of the development of disability movement within wider rights movement/discourses.
+1. Articulate an understanding of a historical perspective of the development of disability movement within wider rights movement/discourses.
+(LO1)

-Discuss the key issues and current debates on disability and welfare policy focusing on inclusion and exclusion discourses.
+2. Demonstrate an understanding of the key issues and current debates on disability and welfare policy focusing on inclusion and exclusion discourses.
+(LO2)

-Analyse the complex experiences of disabled people and the impact it has on their lives & society, particularly how disability interacts with gender and ethnicity.
+3. Analyse the complex experiences of disabled people and the impact it has on their lives & society, particularly how disability interacts with gender and ethnicity.
+(LO3)

 Ahmad, W. I. U. (eds) 2000: Ethnicity, Disability and Chronic Illness, Buckingham: Buckingham.